Siamese Cat Books for Adults - Novels, Short Stories, True Stories, Cozy Mysteries, New Books, and More...

-In similar vein to Charles, above, Kym: The Story of a Very Special Friend was first published in 1976.
+In a similar vein to Charles, above, Kym: The Story of a Very Special Friend was first published in 1976.
 Kym is the biography of Joyce Stranger's much-loved purebred Siamese - a cat who dominated and played havoc with her life.
 Kym was accident-prone, eccentric, and a great talker - as the book blurb says, "a cat with the grace of a dancer and the instincts of a prizefighter."

 Joyce Stranger's fictional animal novels were well-loved favorites.
-In this true story, Kym's adventures are funny and frightening, and the scrapes he gets into sometimes death-defying.
+In this true story, Kym's adventures are funny and frightening, and the scrapes he gets into are sometimes death-defying.

 Rescue Meez (Siri Zwemke)

 Siri Zwemke single-handedly founded the Siamese Cat Rescue Center of Virginia and Rescue Meez is about her experiences.
 Siri details the mistakes she made, the successes she had, the things that went right and the things that went wrong over twenty years of being a self-described 'crazy cat lady'.